petry078/google-sheet-database-nodejs/README.md

 # googleSheetDatabaseNodejs

-Use [Google Sheets](https://sheets.google.com) as database provider.
+Use [Google Sheets](https://sheets.google.com) as database provider, in real-time!

 ## Pre-requisits